 Architecture

 TensorCost is a multi-tenant SaaS control plane for AI cost governance.
 The platform attributes every dollar across GPU fleets, managed inference, and agent workloads, surfaces recommendations, and (with customer opt-in) takes enforcement actions.
+This page describes the system at the level a platform-engineering reviewer cares about: what runs where, how tenants are isolated, how data flows in, and how events flow out.High-level topology

 Backend — gateway plus 14 microservices

-Every service is NestJS + TypeScript, communicates over gRPC (proto contracts in packages/proto), persists to its own Postgres schema, and emits events to Redis-backed pub/sub.
+Every service is NestJS + TypeScript, communicates over gRPC (proto contracts inpackages/proto), persists to its own Postgres schema, and emits events to Redis-backed pub/sub.

 | Service | Schema | Responsibility |